nickpoerio/CarND-MPC-Project/README.md

 ## Model Description
 ### State, actuators, equations
-\tA model predictive control has been implemented using the following 6 states: position coordinates (x,y), speed, heading, cross track error and heading error.
+A model predictive control has been implemented using the following 6 states: position coordinates (x,y), speed, heading, cross track error and heading error.
 The actuations are the steering angle and the gas/brake pedal, which for this application, for simplicity, is straightly related to the acceleration/deceleration.
 The update equations follow the single track model kinematics, taking particular care of the steering wheel sign inversion, as suggested in the project instructions.